What a wine decanter is, how to use it and the best ones to buy

 Large-sized — ideal for full-bodied red wines.
 While they can hold a large quantity, it is recommended to decant not more than 1.5 litres of wine in one go.

-Other types of decanters and decanting tools include an electric decanter (which passes air through a tube inside the decanter to speed up the process) and an aerator (a small device that can be attached to the bottle to help wine breathe).
+Other types of decanters and decanting tools include an electric decanter (which passes air through a tube inside the decanter to speed up the process) and an aerator (a small device that can be attached to the bottle or placed above the wine glass to help wine breathe).

 How to clean wine decanters